 A company limited by guarantee is organised democratically, with its members controlling the company and electing a management committee, who are often referred to as the board of directors.

 Since there are no shareholders and no shares, a profit cannot be distributed to its members in the form of dividends.
 Any profit is retained to be used for the purposes, objectives and policies for which the company exists.

 For example, if a company was set up to raise funds for medical research then any profits generated by the company must be used for that purpose.

 Most companies have too many members for all of them to share practical day to day management.
 They therefore appoint some of their number to manage the company.

-The members of a company limited by guarantee have periodic meetings, just like the members of a company with shares.
+The members of a company limited by guarantee have periodic meetings, just like the shareholders of a company with shares.
 Those meetings are where the most important decisions are made.

-The structure of management, policy-making and decision making are set out in the articles of association, which can be changed if change is necessary.
+The structure of management, policy-making and decision making are set out in the articles of association, which can be changed if necessary.

 If you are interested in setting up a company limited by guarantee then Net Lawman can help you with some of the documentation you will require.

-The Memorandum & Articles of Association set out what the organisations aims and objects are and validate the powers it can use to advance such aims.
-The Memorandum & Articles of Association of a company limited by guarantee also provide the rules for the procedures that are to be used for meetings, voting rights and accounting practises at the company.
+Yor company will need a set of articles of association that set out what the organisation's aims and objects are, and validate the powers it can use to advance such aims.
+The articles also provide the rules for the procedures that are to be used for meetings, voting rights and accounting practices at the company.

-In addition, if the company limited by guarantee is to be registered as a charity then the Memorandum must meet the requirements of the Charity Commission.
+In addition, if the company is to be registered as a charity, then the articles must meet the requirements of the Charity Commission.